MileHacker Logo

 A traditional sweet pie from the Kurzeme region.
 It has a rye dough base, filled with potato and carrot paste, often flavored with caraway.

-Look for it at markets and bakeries.
+Look for it at markets and places that sell bread and cakes.

 Street Food Specialties